operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 Deprecation for packages/bundles/channels is enabled through the olm.deprecations schema.
 This schema consists of a list of scoped references to catalog content, with a descriptive message string that provides more information to the user.
 The deprecation schema is an optional feature.

-A valid depreciation schema entry meets the following criteria:
+A valid depreciation schema meets the following criteria:
 - There must be only one schema per package
 - The message must be a non-zero length
 - The package name must exist in the bundle

 The deprecation feature does not consider overlapping deprecation (package vs channel vs bundle).

 |              | `olm.package`                   | `olm.channel`        | `olm.bundle`          |